aabbtree77/twinpeekz/README.md

 Two additional warts: $GOPATH with "github.com" nonsense, and (ii) variable capitalization to mark visibility.

-Generic types...
+Generic types are not essential.
 Certain math functions come from the external dependency:

 https://github.com/g3n/engine/blob/master/math32/math.go

-If you look into the code such as
+This code may look ugly to some:
 ```console
 func Atan(v float32) float32 {
 	return float32(math.Atan(float64(v)))
 }
 ```

-you might think how terrible Go is as this calls for generic types.
-It is actually on the contrary.
-This is readable, does not slow down the compilation, does not spit out crazy C++ template errors.
-Edit 2022: Go now has generic types since version 1.18, and I do not know whether we should laugh or cry about it.
+However, it is readable and does not spit out crazy C++ template errors.
+Edit 2022: Unfortunately, Go now has generic types, [since version 1.18](https://planetscale.com/blog/generics-can-make-your-go-code-slower).

 The tools are good.
 I could use go-vim, and mostly just :GoDef and ctrl+O to get back, sometimes :GoRename.
-My GLTF code was written just by exploring Quim Muntal's GLTF library with :GoDef.
+The GLTF code was written just by exploring Quim Muntal's GLTF library with :GoDef.

-Why is Go so little used in 3D, is it worth pushing Go there?
-The GC spikes will always be there, and so will [cgo](https://zchee.github.io/golang-wiki/cgo/) due to "king of the hill".
-A modern non-GC C-frontend such as Nim/Zig seems to be more suitable, at first glance.
-However, Go is remarkable in that it has a simple polymorphism (at least had it prior to Go 1.18), not to mention a good parallelism story unlike in Python/Js, and a community.
-These do not help taming graphics APIs, but might come in handy with asset loading and code "at scale".
+Why is Go so little used in 3D?
+The GC spikes are there, along with the [cgo](https://zchee.github.io/golang-wiki/cgo/) layer.
+Go does not help taming graphics APIs.

 History shows that anything static and non-GC is always [a mess](https://hirrolot.github.io/posts/why-static-languages-suffer-from-complexity#the-unfortunate-consequences-of-being-static).
-I also get a feeling that Go with nil pointer issues will be easier to read/write/maintain than anything static non-GC out there, or even static FP.
+Go with nil pointer issues will likely be easier/faster to read/write/maintain than anything static non-GC out there, or even static FP.
 Go should be good for "low complexity, high fidelity" graphics.

 ## OpenGL Experience Report